zstumgoren/bls-api/docs/api_bls.md

 So you've completed the [hello world API call](api_hello_world.md) and loaded BLS data into [BigQuery](bigquery.md).

-We're now ready to create a Cloud Function that can dynamically query BigQuery when supplied with the name of a `county` and `state`.
+We're now ready to create a Cloud Function that can request data from BigQuery when supplied with the name of a `county` and `state`.

-This API will power a simple [Vega-Lite](https://vega.github.io/vega-lite/) line chart that allows users to choose a county to view it's unemployment rate for the last 14 months.
+This API will power a simple [Vega-Lite](https://vega.github.io/vega-lite/) line chart that allows users to choose a county to view its unemployment rate for the last 14 months.

 ## Hello BLS API